CarperAI/trlx/examples/summarize_rlhf/README.md

 2. Examples of generated summaries can be found [here](https://wandb.ai/carperai/summarize_RLHF/runs/2uirt89a).

-3. Check our blog post for this example [here](http://wandb.me/summarize-rlhf-trlx).
+3. Check our blog post for metric logs and other results [here](http://wandb.me/summarize-rlhf-trlx).

 ## References